Riead2001/CourseMarketPlace/README.md

 # Project Summary

-&quot;Learn Academy&quot; revolutionizes the educational landscape by offering an innovative online platform where learners and instructors seamlessly connect to explore a vast array of courses.
+My project &quot;Learn Academy&quot; , a online course marketplace, revolutionizes the educational landscape by offering an innovative online platform where learners and instructors seamlessly connect to explore a vast array of courses.
 Through user-friendly features like user login, registration, and profile management, students and teachers can engage effortlessly.
 The platform boasts diverse content formats, from quizzes to